-Like we already said, you don’t even have to give the driver directions when you get in—it’s all in the app.
-I’ve landed in a few countries where I don’t speak the language and I don’t know what’s a fair price for a taxi, but thanks to Uber or Grab, I’ve confidently gotten to my destination despite massive jet lag.
+You don’t even have to give the driver directions when you get in.
+They get directions from the app.
+I’ve landed in a few countries where I don’t speak the language and don’t know what’s a fair price for a taxi.
+Thanks to Uber or Grab, I’ve confidently gotten to my destination despite massive jet lag.

-Oh and did you know you can easily split the price of an Uber with your friends via the app?
-No more, “I’ll get the next one,” free loaders, here pal.
+Did you know that you can easily split the price of an Uber with your friends via the app?
+No more, “I’ll get the next one,” freeloaders.
 Just easy, effortless payment from everyone involved.

 I hate haggling.
-It’s not one of my skill sets, and even though I’m fine at it, I really don’t enjoy it.
 That’s why I like using Grab so much when I travel abroad.
 In Kuala Lumpur, I never had to barter for a ride somewhere.
-I just booked my ride, went outside and boom—I’m off.
+I just booked my ride, went outside, and hopped in my Grab.

 KL is a huge city with a massive (and confusing) public transit system.
-If you’re only in town for a few days and don’t feel like mastering the metro, and your Malaysian language skills aren’t up for an economic showdown every time you want to get around, you can simply sidestep the whole hassle and download Grab.
+If you’re only in town for a few days and don’t feel like mastering the metro, you can simply sidestep the whole hassle and download Grab.

-Visiting a new place, whether it’s a new city in the U.S. or a foreign country usually means you’re a little out of your element.
-You may not exactly how far you’re going, or how to get there—even with a nice offline map.
-LINK However, thanks to Uber, Lyft, and Grab, you don’t have to know anything other than your final destination.
+Visiting a new place means you’re a little out of your element.
+You don’t know how far you’re going or how to get there, even with an offline map.
+However, thanks to Uber, Lyft, and Grab, you don’t have to know anything other than your final destination.

 I also love how GPS directions on the map within the app sets expectations for you and the driver for how long the ride should take.
-No surprises (usually), and no expensive detours.
-You still have to keep your eyes peeled for expensive toll roads (especially in Southeast Asia), but aside from the occasional extra charge, you won’t get taken on any lengthy (and costly) “sight-seeing tours” on the way to your hotel.
+No surprises (usually) and no expensive detours.
+You still have to watch out for expensive toll roads (especially in Southeast Asia), but aside from the occasional extra charge, you won’t get taken on any lengthy (and costly) “sight-seeing tours” on the way to your hotel.

-And of course, for female travelers, it’s a big deal that you’re able to track the progress of your ride to make sure you’re headed in the right direction at all times.
-Uber and Lyft even have a built-in feature where you can “Share Your Ride” with friends and family to track your ride in real time if you’re at all worried about your safety.
+Female travelers appreciate the ability to track the progress of their ride to make sure they’re headed in the right direction at all times.
+Uber and Lyft even have a built-in feature where you can “Share Your Ride” with friends and family so they can see where you are in real-time if you’re worried about your safety.

 Trust and Safety

-Along with GPS tracking, another huge benefit of using rideshare apps when you travel is the driver review system.
-The ability to set your minimum star rating and only accept rides from qualified drivers is a big deal for women, or people that just don’t want to deal with a smelly, sweaty ride in a dirty car.
-Plus, the ability to rate and review drivers—both good and bad—further enhances the system for you and other passengers.
+Another huge benefit of using rideshare apps when you travel is the driver review system.
+The ability to set your minimum star rating and only accept rides from qualified drivers is a big deal for

 Lyft and Uber also require background checks, vehicle maintenance reports, and minimal cleanliness standards from drivers, which greatly reduces the likelihood of dangerous or uncomfortable experiences.
 But that doesn’t mean that the system is perfect.

-I also like the ability to preempt uncomfortable situations with info ahead of time, like if you or your driver are hard of hearing, it notifies the other party once a ride has been booked so there are no awkward misunderstandings.
+I also like the ability to preempt uncomfortable situations with info ahead of time, like if you or your driver are hard of hearing, the app notifies the other party once a ride has been booked so there are no awkward misunderstandings.

-This is actually kind of a tricky one since Uber, Lyft, and Grab aren’t always 100% reliable.
-Uber, in particular has been involved in a ton of some pretty dicey scandals.
+This one is tricky because Uber, Lyft, and Grab aren’t always 100% reliable.

-Drivers cancel, sometimes it takes a while to book a ride, and not everyone has a 5-star rating.
-However, it’s a heck of a lot more reliable when you compare it to the crap shoot of just randomly holding your hand in the air until a taxi happens to drive past.
+Drivers cancel, rides take longer than estimated, and not everyone has a five-star rating.
+However, ridesharing is more reliable than holding your hand in the air until a taxi happens to drive past.

-I’ve run into a few places where Uber and even Grab don’t operate, and you can’t always get a ride every time.
-And sure, surge pricing sucks when it’s late or it’s raining, but an expensive or slow ride every now and then is still better than wandering around looking for a cab when you really need it, or struggling with a foreign phone number on your limited international cell phone plan.
+I’ve run into a few places where Uber and even Grab don’t operate.
+You can’t always get a ride every time.
+Surge pricing is annoying in some situations but an occasional expensive ride is still better than wandering around looking for a cab when you really need one.

 According to the New York Times, Uber ridership passed taxis in NYC as far back as 2017.
-And the reason for the shift is clear—Uber is just plain better than hailing a cab.
+The reason for the shift is clear: using Uber is better than hailing a cab.

-There are plenty of times when a taxi can be significantly cheaper than an Uber—and not just during surge pricing.
-According to Anastasios Noulas, a data scientist at Lancaster University, taxis are often cheaper than Uber in two (very) common circumstances.
+There are plenty of times when a taxi can be significantly cheaper than an Uber and not just during surge pricing.
+Taxis are often cheaper than Uber in two common circumstances, according to Anastasios Noulas, a data scientist at Lancaster University in the U.K.